Service Desk Performance: Factualize the origin of the IT incident

-Stage 1 – network analysis: Quality Of Service (QoS), also called Network Performance Management (NPM)
+Step 1 / Network analysis: Quality Of Service (QoS) also called Network Performance Management (NPM)

-Initially, the Service Desk measures the performance between the remote site (user site) and the central site (Data Center): has the incident been discovered on the user site or on the host site (Data Center)?
-For example, if the application is hosted in New York and the user is in Dublin, at what level is the problem?
+First, the Service Desk measures the performance between the remote site (user site) and the central site (Data Center): is the incident observed at the user site or at the hosting company (Data Center)?
+If the application is, for example, hosted in New York and the user is in Dublin, where is the congestion?
 What is the network delay?
-Is it an acceptable time?
-Are there any disruptions (packet loss)?
-Is the anomaly detected between the DC and the user site or the other way round?
+Is this an acceptable time?
+Are there any disturbances (packet losses)?
+Is the anomaly detected between the DC and the user site or vice versa?

-The Service Desk will then measure both the internet link load (MPLS) of the remote site and that of the Data Center (bandwidth (incoming/outgoing traffic, interface errors), analysis of service classes, etc.).
-It will also measure metrics related to the server’s load (CPU/RAM, services = JVM process) which hosts the application (Data Center).
+The Service Desk will then measure both the load of the Internet link (MPLS) of the remote site and that of the Data Center (bandwidth (incoming/outgoing traffic, interface errors), analysis of the classes of services, etc.).
+It will also measure the metrics related to the server load (CPU/RAM, services = JVM process) which hosts the application (Data Center).

-If the tests reveal that the problem is not caused by the network infrastructure, it can only be caused by the application layer which must now be tested in turn.
+If the tests reveal that the problem does not come from the network infrastructure, it can only come from the application layer, which must now be tested in turn.

-Stage 2 – application assessment: Quality Of Experience (QoE) or Application Performance Monitoring (APM)
+Step 2 / The application study: Quality Of Experience (QoE) or Application Performance Management (APM)

-Assessing the user experience requires the setting up of application scripts to simulate the user experience.
-It can be measured by executing scripts (scenarios) for using critical business applications at regular intervals.
-This is done from different sites to identify the key location:
+Evaluating user experience requires the implementation of application descriptors that simulate the user experience.
+It can be measured through the execution, at regular intervals, of scripts (scenarios) of use of the company’s critical applications.
+These are played from different locations to identify the hot spot:

 - from the remote site (user site)

 - from the Cloud